saulocantanhede/tfgreek2/docs/features/domain.md

 ## Feature description

-Lexical domain according to Semantic Dictionary of Biblical Greek (SDBG).
+Semantic domain according to Semantic Dictionary of Biblical Greek (SDBG).

 This feature is also populated for `phrase` or `subphrase`, but only if they consist of just one `word` node.